 But, of course, you're going to fail.

-No matter how much intention is behind your decision to improve, you’re going to fall off the wagon.
+No matter how much you want to improve, you’re going to fall off the wagon.
 You’re going to lose track of what you need to do, regress to old ways, then convince yourself it’s not that big of deal.